Star Fox 64: Development

-One new aspect of gameplay was the addition of levels that used the Landmaster tank and the Blue-Marine submarine, which were conceived of by members of the development team (rather than Miyamoto himself) in response to Miyamoto's suggestion that the game include a "human-type craft", which the team generally did not approve of.
-The team originally intended for the game to contain multiple underwater levels but ultimately scaled back as they found that the underwater levels slowed down the pacing of the game.
-The team also wanted to include another variation of the Venom stage, where Fox would step out of the Arwing and battle Andross on-foot with a bazooka, but this was discarded for time, and its remnants were repurposed for the game's battle mode.
+One new aspect of gameplay was the addition of levels that used the Landmaster tank and the Blue-Marine submarine, which were conceived of by members of the development team (rather than Miyamoto himself) in response to Miyamoto's suggestion to include a "human-type craft", which the team generally did not approve of.
+The team planned add multiple underwater levels found that the underwater levels slowed down the pacing.
+The team also wanted to include another variation of the Venom stage, where Fox would step out of the Arwing and battle Andross on-foot with a bazooka, but this was discarded for time, and its remnants were repurposed for the battle mode.

 With the underlying gameplay largely complete early in development, Miyamoto and the team focused the majority of their efforts on graphics, audio and dialogue, and enemy AI, seeking to harness the Nintendo 64's processing power.
-For example, inspired by Miyamoto being a fan of the British puppet-based show Thunderbirds, the development team animated the game's characters opening and closing their mouths in a puppet-like fashion while speaking, which reduced the overall amount of animation work required for the game.
+For example, inspired by Miyamoto being a fan of the British puppet-based show Thunderbirds, the development team animated the characters opening and closing their mouths in a puppet-like fashion while speaking, which reduced the overall amount of animation work.
 The team also realized that adding dynamic audio would enhance the 3D gameplay experience as the player's allies could audibly signal when the player was being pursued by an offscreen enemy.
-In writing dialogue for the game's characters, the developers sought to invoke traditional historical dramas, adding more conventional lines such as "I've been waiting for you, Star Fox" and "You're becoming more like your father".
+In writing dialogue, the developers sought to invoke traditional historical dramas, adding more conventional lines such as "I've been waiting for you, Star Fox" and "You're becoming more like your father".
 Edgier dialogue such as "I guess it's your turn to be thankful" was written for the character Falco Lombardi, while more supportive dialogue such as "Never give up.
 Trust your instincts!" came from the character Peppy Hare.
 Originally, the development team themselves actually tried to provide the voice lines for the characters, with Imamura in particular providing the voice for Fox and programmer Nobuhiro Sumiyoshi providing the voice for Leon; this was met with negative reception internally and thus it was decided to switch over to using professional voice actors.
 This developer's dub would eventually be uncovered several years later via the Nintendo data leak of 2020.

 Star Fox 64 was the first title to make use of the Rumble Pak peripheral.

-Star Fox 64 was also the first title to make use of the Rumble Pak peripheral, which came bundled with the game in some instances.
-Miyamoto stated that the development team struggled to utilize the Rumble Pak in a way that players understood, noting that during development, players were often confused as to why their controller was vibrating.
+Star Fox 64 was the first game to use the Rumble Pak peripheral, which came bundled with some copies.
+Miyamoto said that the development team struggled to use the Rumble Pak in a way that players understood, noting that during development, players were often confused as to why their controller was vibrating.
+Another concern the development team had was developing in-game cut-scenes that reflected the visuals of actual gameplay, in contrast to PlayStation releases at the time featuring pre-rendered cutscenes completely different from actual gameplay.